 Teams is quickly identified as the software that best fulfills Example Ltd.’s requirements.
 Its portfolio of features including calls, video calls, chats, live events and uncomplicated data storage allows collaboration from home.

-For the entire package, Example Ltd. about €350 including telephone fees.
+For the entire package, Example Ltd. pays about €350 including telephone fees.